Denubis/copyToCloudstor/README.md

 # copyToCloudstor
-Rclone script to copy to cloudstor s3
+Rclone script to copy to cloudstor in paranoid while loop